jShy-Dev/jShy-Dev/README.md

   </div>
   <p align="center">I take great care to architect, deploy, and manage solutions for scalable, highly available, and fault-tolerant systems in both professional and personal projects. </p>
   <h2>🎯 Goals</h2>
-  <p>I'm currently learning more about advanced prompt engineering for generative AI and LLM toolsets.
+  <p>I'm currently learning more about advanced agent building and prompt engineering for generative AI and LLM toolsets.
   <br>
-  I spend a lot of my time learning new front-end frameworks & tools wherever possible.
+  I spend a lot of my time tinkering with a variety of frameworks & tools wherever possible.
+Variety is the spice of life...
+Holy Buckets is that true!!
   <br>
   Eager to build, explore, learn & contribute!
   </p>